Nex4rius/Nex4rius-Programme/Stargate-Programm/README.md

 - allows closing of incoming wormholes if its disabled in config AND there is a computer at either end
 - automatically sends and receives entire address list on an open wormhole (without the IDC of course) and automatically adds the new addresses
 - with touchscreen functionalities

+important!
+This program either needs to be in the same chunk as the Stargate or there has to be a chunkloader nearby to function properly.

 Usage: autorun [...]<br>
 yes   -> update to stable version<br>